Guess which one's the dude.

 - In the Crash Bandicoot series, there is Coco, who is peach-ey whereas Crash is orange and Crunch is brown.
 The other girl bandicoots are on the lighter side too.

 - Star Fox Adventures has lighter female dinosaurs and pterosaurs, most notably the Cloud Runners (some sort of pteranodon).
 Snowhorns are some sort of mammoth in which the females are lighter than the males.
 Krystal is lighter (purple) too but that changes in Star Fox Assault.

 - Sonic the Hedgehog characters tend to fall under this.
-The male characters tend to be darker or bolder colours such as blue, red, and black, whilst female characters tend to be lighter pastel colours such as pink, lilac, or cream.
+The male characters tend to be darker or bolder colors such as blue, red, and black, whilst female characters tend to be lighter pastel colors such as pink, lilac, or cream.
 However, this is sometimes inverted; as there are also males with colors such as yellow, white, and light grey; and females with colors such as orange-brown and (dark) violet.